This page in Russian

 Perhaps, it is worth yet to add that only general languages can take part in the recognition process, but not their variants or dialects.
 But the latter ones can be used in system locales and client requests.
 For instance, when English language is detected the voice defined for the mere English is used, but a client can request British or American English and in that case the corresponding voice can be used.
 This notion should be kept in mind when editing preferences in the "Voices assignment" section.

-Note about explicit voice switching via the notification panel widget.
-It acts not like a persistent setting in the sense that the choice only lasts until one of the following events is encountered:
+Note about voice switching via the main interface.
+Any voice can be explicitly selected here for instant use either globally or for the language that is native for the selected voice if it is checked as an autodetectable one, or for the language group it belongs to if any.
+But it acts not like a persistent setting in the sense that the choice only lasts until one of the following events is encountered:

-Each list item in this widget accepts long press.
+Each list item in this menu accepts long press.
 For a voice item it opens the respective voice settings screen.
-Long press on the last item opens automatic language recognition preferences section.
+Long press on the "According to the application settings" item opens automatic language recognition preferences section.
+But this item is shown only when an explicit voice selection is in use.